esyede/rakit/packages/docs/data/strings.md

 ### Str::start()

-This method adds the value to the beginning of the string if the string is not already started with that value:
+Adds the value to the beginning of the string if the string is not already started with that value:

 ```php
 $adjusted = Str::start('this/string', '/'); // /this/string